leopu00/turni/README.md

 🗓️ **Turni**

+Turni is an application for managing and distributing work shifts in a digital, transparent, and scalable way.
+The goal is to replace manual and often chaotic processes with a fast, clear system shared between employees and managers.

+⸻

+📝 **Description**

+Every organization that manages shifts (a pizzeria with delivery riders, a restaurant with waiters, a shop with staff, etc.) faces the same problem: collecting workers' availabilities and distributing shifts while respecting fairness rules, priorities, or preferences.

+Shifts was created to simplify this process:
+- **Employees** enter their availabilities through the app.
+- The **manager** (boss, supervisor, shift leader) sees an overview of all availabilities and assigns shifts.
+- Distribution rules can be:
+  - Algorithm-guided randomness: a random but controlled selection that avoids extreme imbalances (e.g., an employee being excluded for too many weeks in a row).
+  - Priority by frequency: those who provide more availability get priority.
+  - Manual decision by the **manager**: the boss decides directly, with transparency on the applied criteria.

+In this way, the app guarantees a process that is:
+- **Transparent**: everyone can see the history of selections and the criteria used.
+- **Fair**: the rules are shared and do not depend on favoritism.
+- **Scalable**: it works for both a small pizzeria and a retail chain.

+⸻

+✨ **Features**

+**Authentication**
+- Login with email and password
+- Quick login via Google

+**Employees**
+- Enter and edit their own availabilities
+- View their assigned shifts and history

+**Managers**
+- Overview of all availabilities
+- Assign shifts based on defined rules (controlled randomness, priority, manual choice)

+**History**
+- Record of past shifts, with criteria used for selection

+⸻

+🛠️ **Technologies**

+- **Flutter** → cross-platform interface (Web, Android, iOS, Desktop)
+- **Supabase** → authentication and Postgres database with Row Level Security
+- **Dart** → main language of the app

+⸻

+🌍 **Practical example**

+In a pizzeria:
+- Riders enter the days they can work.
+- The manager sees all availabilities and assigns shifts.
+- If too many riders are available on the same day:
+  - the app applies a **fair selection algorithm**,
+  - or allows the manager to decide manually.
+- Riders can always check the **history** and understand why they were selected or not.

+⸻

+🚀 **Project status**

+Currently in active development as an MVP (Minimum Viable Product), focusing on availability management and the boss overview.
+Next steps:
+- Extension of distribution rules
+- Testing on real Android/iOS devices
+- Release on official stores

+---ITA---

+🗓️ **Turni**

 Turni è un’applicazione per la gestione e distribuzione dei turni di lavoro in modo digitale, trasparente e scalabile.
 L’obiettivo è sostituire processi manuali e spesso caotici con un sistema rapido, chiaro e condiviso tra dipendenti e responsabili.